DeanLongmire/DreamTeam-v1/helloplus/lbower10/README.md

 # Current error checking
 * Server knows whether an email or password is incorrect or an account doesn't exist, and displays a message accordingly.

+# How this might be used in our project
+This sort of interface may be used in our project as the main login page for our website.
+It will allow a user to log in and access their account, or create an account.